A Beauteous Tree: Margaret Fuller's Femality

 Beauteous Tree features artwork by Lolita Develay, James Gobel, Mary Cady Johnson, Holly Lay, Eric LoPresti, Zully Mejia, Amadeo Modigliani, Harold Paris, JK Russ, Lance L. Smith, Xiaomeng Tang, and Mary Warner.

 A Beauteous Tree: Margaret Fuller’s Femality runs from May 28 - July 24, 2021.
 Entry to the museum is free.
-Please see the Marjorie Barrick Museum of Art website to read our safety guidelines.
+Please see the Marjorie Barrick Museum of Art website to read our safety guidelines and make a timed reservation before you visit.

-Support for this exhibition is provided by the UNLV Jean Nidetch CARE Center, a Nevada Humanities Project Grant, The National Endowment for the Humanities, and the WESTAF Regional Arts Resilience Fund, a relief grant developed in partnership with The Andrew W. Mellon Foundation to support arts organizations in the 13-state western region during the COVID-19 pandemic.
+Support for this exhibition is provided by the UNLV Jean Nidetch CARE Center, a Nevada Humanities Project Grant, the National Endowment for the Arts, and the WESTAF Regional Arts Resilience Fund, a relief grant developed in partnership with The Andrew W. Mellon Foundation to support arts organizations in the 13-state western region during the COVID-19 pandemic.